discoTUKL/disco-snc-mgf-toolbox/README.md

   - `perform_parameter.py` stores emum PerformMetric (delay, output,...) and its value
 - h_mitigator
   contains all classes and functions concerning the new $h$-mitigator approach to improve performance bounds

-The topologies have their own dedicated folders as they also include all classes needed for a performance evaluation (random input parameters, save results in csv-files)